jayantsharma/big-data-exploration-using-TitanDB-Spark-Hadoop/README.md

 3. Get Titan 1.0.0 from the [Downloads](https://github.com/thinkaurelius/titan/wiki/Downloads) page @ Titan.
 4. Edit `bin/gremlin.sh` to ensure CLASSPATH includes the path to Hadoop's conf directory.
 Refer `bin/gremlin.sh`.
 4. `bin/gremlin.sh` from inside the project directory, and you're good to go.
+4. Get jar file for xlson csv processing.

 ## Data Processing

 ### General Strategy
-1. Convert data to GraphML using Spark
+1. Convert data to CSV using Spark
-2. Use BulkLoaderVertexProgram(running over Spark) to digest the resulting GraphML file and create graph
+2. Use BulkLoaderVertexProgram(running over Spark) to digest the resulting CSV file and create graph

-#### Convert Data to csv using Spark
+#### Convert Data to CSV using Spark
 ##### Setting-up Spark
 1. Download Hadoop __1.2.1__ and set it up in pseudo-distributed mode.
 1. Download Spark __1.6.1__.